 At Palisades Episcopal School rigor is not defined by hours of homework or endless busywork, but rather by a depth of study and the challenges generated by intellectual inquiry.
 Our academic program immerses students in coursework that inspires them to think critically, problem solve and collaborate as global citizens.
 In the primary years, our classical study grounds students in the critical skills necessary to be successful learners.
 Students then utilize their knowledge and skills in the intermediate and middle grades as they investigate historical controversy, Socratically debate literary themes and dissect algebraic equations.

-As a liberal arts, neo-classical institution, Palisades Episcopal School offers students opportunities for integrated study by seamlessly weaving together scientific, cultural, historical and literary investigations.
+As a liberal arts, neo-classical institution, Palisades Episcopal School offers students opportunities for ongoing STEAM integration by seamlessly weaving together scientific, cultural, technological, mathematical, historical and literary investigations into daily lessons.
 Learning is multi-dimensional and dynamic and prepares our students for high school and beyond.